ZayhnabAfolayan/Connectivity_trends/README.md

-# Project_Documentation
+#  A Decade of Connectivity Shift(Landline vs mobiles)
-A documentation of all my projects.
+A documentation of the connectivity shift from landline to mobile.